CISecurity/ArtifactExpressions/artifacts/cisco-asa/cisco_asa.line_object.rst

 check       String Check enumeration value.
 =========== ====== =================================

-operation NOTE: This parameter is governed by a constraint allowing only the following values: - equals - not equal - case insensitive equals - case insensitive not equal - greater than - less than - greater than or equal - less than or equal - bitwise and - bitwise or - pattern match - subset of - superset of
+NOTE: The ``operation`` parameter is governed by a constraint allowing only the following values:
+  - equals
+  - not equal
+  - case insensitive equals
+  - case insensitive not equal
+  - greater than
+  - less than
+  - greater than or equal
+  - less than or equal
+  - bitwise and
+  - bitwise or
+  - pattern match
+  - subset of
+  - superset of

-check NOTE: This parameter is governed by a constraint allowing only the following values: - all - at least one - none satisfy - only one
+NOTE: The ``check`` parameter is governed by a constraint allowing only the following values:

-cisco_asa.existence_check
-^^^^^^^^^^^^^^^^^^^^^^^^^
+  - all
+  - at least one
+  - none satisfy
+  - only one

+**cisco_asa.existence_check**

 =============== ====== =========================================
 Name            Type   Description